János Esterházy: Efforts for his rehabilitation

 There is a letter from Simon Wiesenthal to Dr. Peter Samko, chief judge of the Town Court of Bratislava, published in the newspaper of Új Szó, 1993.
 In his letter Wiesenthal strongly defends Esterházy and offers witnesses on his behalf (Új Szó Daily also published: on the testimonial of the Schlesinger family of Pozsony, saved by Esterházy).
-The American Hungarian Federation has also worked to exonerate Esterházy and has published the Wiesenthal letter along with additional letters from Yad Veshem and historians Ádám Magda and Istvan Deak, Seth Lowe Professor Emeritus from Columbia University's Department of History (Deak's statements related to the supposed standpoints of modern Slovakia and Czechia contradicts several official documents and declarations).
+The American Hungarian Federation has also worked to exonerate Esterházy and has published the Wiesenthal letter along with additional letters from Yad Veshem and historians Magda Ádám and Istvan Deak, Seth Lowe Professor Emeritus from Columbia University's Department of History (Deak's statements related to the supposed standpoints of modern Slovakia and Czechia contradicts several official documents and declarations).

 In 2012, the World Federation of Hungarians tried to rehabilitate Esterházy in the Czech Republic through a petition that was delivered to the Chamber of Deputies of the Parliament of the Czech Republic.
-Committee on Petitions dealt with the petition, but rejected it on the grounds that judicial rehabilitation by Czech courts is not possible, because he was tried by the National Court in Bratislava and there is not enough materials for other type of rehabilitation.
+Committee on Petitions dealt with the petition, but rejected it on the grounds that judicial rehabilitation by Czech courts is not possible, because he was tried by the National Court in Bratislava and there is not enough evidence for another type of rehabilitation.

 Historical interpretations

 János Esterházy belongs to the most typical examples of different views and interpretations of personalities in the common Slovak and Hungarian history.
-Hungarian and Slovak historians did not achieve compliance in their expert opinions requested by court during trial for reopening his case.
+Hungarian and Slovak historians did not achieve compliance in their expert opinions requested by the court during trial for reopening his case.

 Mainstream Hungarian and Polish histography

-The collective of Hungarian historians declared that prosecution of Esterházy was unfounded.
+The collective of Hungarian historians declared that the prosecution of Esterházy was unfounded.
 Provincial Christian-Socialist Party and Hungarian United Party were national-conservative parties and they had not Nazi orientation.
 Hungarian Party founded by Esterházy during the first Slovak republic was "even more anti-Nazi and had everyday antifascist practice" within which it supported persecuted people.
-It was only hardly tolerated organization which is proven by its late registration in 1942.
-Esterházy had objections against revisionism of Hungarian governments and he had tried to apply Hungarian minority within Czechoslovakia until 1938.
-During crisis in 1938, he did everything to prevent violent actions.
+It was only a hardly tolerated organization which is proven by its late registration in 1942.
+Esterházy had objections against the revisionism of the Hungarian governments and he had tried to apply the Hungarian minority within Czechoslovakia until 1938.
+During the crisis in 1938, he did everything to prevent violent actions.
 Esterházy supported Slovak autonomism and he constantly worked in favor of Hungarian-Slovak friendship and cooperation.
 Usage of cover names was evaluated as a common diplomatic practice.
 According to their opinion, nobody has ever found any document which authorizes whoever to accuse Esterházy of intelligence activities or to indicate it.
 Because of these reasons, they characterized accusations related to breakage of Czechoslovakia and collaboration with fascism as unfounded.